Thanks for being great food guys!

 Slice it thinly and put it in a salad, Thailand style

-The words Beef Salad may sound like a haunting euphemism for something ungodly that you might do in the bedroom, but actually it’s just an accurate description of this Thai dish.
+The words Beef Salad may sound like a haunting euphemism for something ungodly that might get done to you in prison, but actually it’s just an accurate description of this Thai dish.
 It consists of beef, and salad.
 A zingy dish from the “is what it says” Yorkshiremen of South East Asia.

 Take its liver and fry it up real pretty